Llewelyn Robert Owen Storey: FR-1: whistlers and the plasmasphere

 In 1963 Storey became scientific director of the joint French-American FR-1 satellite program.
-He designed the satellite's scientific instruments, working in concert with Dr. Robert W. Rochelle of NASA's Goddard Space Flight Center (GSFC).
+He specified the satellite's scientific instruments, working in concert with Dr. Robert W. Rochelle and Sam Stevens of NASA's Goddard Space Flight Center (GSFC).

 FR-1 was launched on 6 December 1965.
 The mission objective was to study the composition and structure of the ionosphere, plasmasphere, and magnetosphere by measuring the propagation of VLF waves and the local electron density of plasma in those atmospheric layers.
 For the VLF wave experiments, stations located on land in Seine-Port, France (at the Sainte-Assise transmitter), and Balboa, Panama, transmitted signals at 16.8 kHz and 24 kHz, respectively, while the satellite's magnetic and electric sensors orbiting about 750 km away analyzed the magnetic field of the received wave.

 Principal researchers who studied both the VLF and electron density data collected by FR-1 included Storey, as well as the French scientists Dr. M. P. Aubry of CNET and Dr. C. Renard.
 Aubry published his results in 1968, while Storey published initial findings in 1967 before the mission's ultimate end.
 Northern Irish physicist James Sayers—an electron density expert—was also involved in the electron density experiments.

 Data collected by FR-1 helped prove the existence of the plasmasphere.
 Prior to their work on FR-1, both Aubry and Storey had studied whistlers.
 From earlier whistler research Storey deduced the existence of the plasmasphere but was unable to conclusively prove it.
 In 1963 American scientist Don Carpenter and Soviet astronomer Konstantin Gringauz—independently of each other, and the latter using data from the Luna 2 spacecraft—experimentally proved the plasmasphere and plasmapause's existence, building on Storey's thinking.
 Aubry and Storey's post-1965 studies of FR-1 VLF and electron density data further corroborated this: VLF waves in the ionosphere occasionally passed through a thin layer of plasma into the magnetosphere, normal to the direction of Earth's magnetic field.